-Between your legs, you will find a dry box that locks into place.
+You will find a dry box between your legs that locks into place.
 The dry box is easily accessible when paddling, which is a great feature.
 The dry box is not watertight, but it works fine for splashing.

 The rear of the Tarpon 120 has an extensive storage area where you keep a kayak cooler and a fishing crate.
 Wilderness Systems sells a crate designed to fit in the rear of the kayak, which is an excellent accessory.

 The rear storage area has a mesh cover, which can be rolled back if you don’t need it all.
-I don’t use the mesh cover, because, by the time I put a crate back there and roll the mesh back, the mesh doesn’t do much.
-I removed the mesh cover and use a shock cord instead when I am hauling a crate.
+I don’t use the mesh cover because, by the time I put a crate back there and roll the mesh back, the mesh doesn’t do much.
+I removed the mesh cover and used a shock cord when hauling a crate.

-I love the rear storage, though, because a standard size (small) milk crate fits just perfectly.
-I am glad the Wilderness Systems designed this to fit a standard crate and not make it, so you have to buy their crate.
+I love the rear storage because a standard-size (small) milk crate fits just perfectly.
+I am glad Wilderness Systems designed this to fit a standard crate and not make it, so you have to buy their crate.

 Overall, I am impressed with the amount of storage space on the Tarpon 120.
-There is plenty of room for a weekend kayak camping trip if you are so inclined.
+If you are inclined, there is plenty of room for a weekend kayak camping trip.

-Sitting in a kayak for hours on end can cause some serious butt lock, so the seat better be comfortable.
-But, to be honest, I am kind of geeking out over the Phase 3® AirPro seat.
+Sitting in a kayak for hours can cause some serious butt lock, so the seat better be comfortable.
+But, to be honest, I am geeking out over the Phase 3® AirPro seat.

-The seatback is easy to adjust forward and backward, and you can even adjust the height of the seatback.
-You don’t find this with all kayak seats out there.
+The seatback is easy to adjust forward and backward, and you can even adjust the seatback height.
+You won’t find this with all kayak seats out there.

-Part of the seat that I thought was weird at first is the leg lifters.
+The leg lifters are part of the seat, which I thought was weird at first.
 I didn’t understand it until I used it.

-The seat raises up under your thighs when you pull the lever up.
-I was skeptical until I tried it, and I was kind of shocked at how much comfort that little feature adds.
+The seat raises under your thighs when you pull the lever up.
+I was skeptical until I tried it, and I was shocked at how much comfort that little feature adds.